trueinteractions/tint2/README.md

 <h1>Tint</h1>

-Compile native applications with Javascript, CSS, HTML5 and node.
+Create native applications with Javascript, CSS, HTML5 and node.

 <h2>What is Tint?</h2>